IBM-Cloud/bluetag/README.md

    $ cf restage <prefix>-bluetag-search
    ```

 Congratulations!
 You now have a live instance of the Bluetag application running in your Bluemix account!
+You can access the application using at http://<prefix>-bluetag.mybluemix.net.

 ## Setting up a dev environment for the microservices in Eclipse